LUMC/git-mirrorer/docs/index.rst

 Git-synchronizer fetches all branches and tags from the main repository and pushes them to the mirror repositories.

 Git-synchronizer is optimized to work in a cron job.
-Main and mirror repo's are set using a config file.
+Main and mirror repos are set using a config file.
 Git-synchronizer supports fetching and pushing multiple repositories at once.